The Memory Box

 Audio Binge I have been on a Cassandra Campbell and Jorjeana Marie binge-audio listen trip recently. (both exceptional).
 Cassandra gives a stunning award-winning performance!
 The author and narrator, a perfect match--glued to my Kindle and my iPod.
 And what a perfect cover – beautifully designed, capturing the essence and mood of the novel.

-Not sure how I missed this book when it was released; however, prefer to wait on the audible release--(April 8, 2016).
+Not sure how I missed this book when it was released; however, preferred to wait on the audible release--(April 8, 2016).
 Was immediately hooked.
 I can see why THE MEMORY BOX has won so many awards.
 I actually liked it better than Gone Girl and The Girl on the Train.
 If you are going to compare a book to these two, this is the one which would compare.
 It is deep.
 Truly psychological.
 Spine-chilling.

 Are people not really reading the entire book?
 Why the bad reviews?